Oregon State bounces Oklahoma State, Cunningham from NCAAs

 The Cowboys got as close as two points on a basket by Cunningham before Oregon State responded and went up 11, leading the players to exhort their fans during an Oklahoma State timeout with about five minutes to play.

 Oklahoma State made one last rally.
-Boone made a 3-pointer, then Cunningham stole the ball and made a 3 to trim Oregon State’s lead to 70-67 with 3:39 remaining.
-Oregon State pulled away at the free-throw line.
+Boone hit a 3-pointer, then Cunningham stole the ball and made a 3 to trim Oregon State’s lead to 70-67 with 3:39 remaining.
+The Beavers pulled away at the free-throw line.

+“Kind of just the same thing that’s been getting us through these past few games,” Thompson said.
+“Just leaning on each other, believing in ourselves.
+We believe that we’re capable of great things.”

 Follow Cliff Brunt on Twitter: https://twitter.com/CliffBruntAP